Greek cruiser Georgios Averof: World War I and aftermath

 During World War I, Averof did not see much active service, as Greece was neutral during the first years of the war, and in deep internal turmoil (see National Schism).
 After the Noemvriana riots of 1916, she was seized by the French, and only returned after Greece formally entered the war on the side of the Allies in June 1917.
-After the armistice, Averof sailed with other Allied warships to Constantinople, where she received an ecstatic welcome from the city's many Greeks.
+After the armistice, Averof sailed with other Allied warships to Constantinople, where she hoisted the Greek flag in front of the Hagia Sofia and received an ecstatic welcome from the city's many Greeks.
 Under Rear Admiral Ioannis Ipitis, the cruiser continued to serve as flagship of the Royal Hellenic Navy.
 During the Greco-Turkish War (1919–1922), she supported troop landings in Eastern Thrace, bombarded the Turkish Black Sea coastline, and helped to evacuate refugees after the Greek Army's defeat.

 From 1925 to 1927, the cruiser underwent a major refit in France, during which she received modern anti-aircraft armament, a new tripod-foremast and conning tower, improved fire-control equipment, and an overhaul of her engines, boilers, and furnaces.
 The ship's obsolete 17-inch torpedo tubes were also removed.
 Given her age, the cost of converting the vessel to fuel-oil firing was considered prohibitive.
 In March 1935 the vessel evacuated Eleftherios Venizelos from Kasos in the Dodecanese following his failed coup attempt.
 On 20 May 1937, Averof joined the warships of fourteen other nations at the Coronation Naval Review in Spithead, England.
 She was the only one of the 150 vessels present which had also attended the previous coronation review in 1911.
 King George VI was reminded of the fact, as he warmly welcomed Averof's captain, during the preliminary introduction of Britain's naval guests.